-Data Subjects Whose Personal Information May Be Collected in or from the EEA
+Data Subjects Whose Personal Information May Be Collected in or from the EEA, UK and other Judications

-Critical Path is committed to treating all information received from European Union (EU) member countries, the U.K. and Switzerland, in accordance with the EU General Data Protection Regulation’s applicable Principles.
-Information provided below is applicable to personal data collected from individuals within the European Economic Areas (“EEA”).
-To facilitate the services we provide to individuals located in the EEA, we request explicit consent for the transfer of personal information from the EEA to the U.S. If you are an individual located in the EEA and you decline to consent to such transfer, you will no longer be able to use C-Path services.
+Critical Path is committed to treating all information received from European Union (EU) member countries, the U.K. and Switzerland, in accordance with the EU General Data Protection Regulation’s and the UK General Data Protection Regulation’s applicable Principles.
+Information provided below is applicable to personal data collected from individuals within the European Economic Areas (“EEA”), UK and Switzerland.

 Rights of the Individual